We have all heard of the dangers of overeating. But not much is said about under-eating.

 I knew when I decided to commit myself to recovery that weight gain was going to be inevitable.
 I saw my weight fluctuate over a span of eight years.
 But nothing in comparison to the weight I gained in the first year of my recovery journey.

-Between winter 2008 to summer 2009 I had lost over 12kg (26lbs).
+Between winter 2008 to summer 2009 I lost over 12kg (26lbs).
 However, the method of weight loss started off by meticulously counting my calories to a mere 800 calories per day and also exercising in the form of cardio and endless hours using a Nintendo Wii Fit.
 I would later learn that such behaviour would fall under exercise bulimia.
 Moreover, the constant undereating meant that I was not getting the relevant nutrients that my body so heavily needed.
 I would have extreme hunger pangs which led to binge eating episodes followed by the need to purge (binge-purge Bulimia).

 My body went through a lot throughout those years.
 I would often find myself drinking zero-sugar caffeinated beverages as I lacked energy and so the drinks helped me stay relatively hydrated and energised.
 You could say my body was running on autopilot.